pmgesualdi/fermat/README-PLATFORMS.md

 By default, the structure we follow for the _Platform's Core Classes_ when we either need to register or create all the components is as follows:

-* AbstractPlatform
+* Platform component <code>extends AbstractPlatform</code>
-  * registerLayers
+  * Here the class is in charge of registering Layers.
-* AbstractLayer
+* Layer component <code>extends AbstractLayer</code>
-  * registerAddons/ register Plugins
+  * This Layer component is in charge of the register of Addons and/ or Plugins.
-* AbstractAddonSubsystem
+* AddonSubsystem component <code>extends AbstractAddonSubsystem </code>
-  * registerDevelopers
+  * The AddonSubsystem is in charge of registering of Developers.
-* AbstractPluginSubsystem
+* PluginSubsystem component <code>extends AbstractPluginSubsystem </code>
-  * registerDevelopers
+  * This PluginSubsystem component is in charge of registering Developers.

 Please keep in mind that in order to obtain a readable code, we create all the components alphabetically.